 With Octoparse, you can easily get post info from Facebook by using Octoparse templates.
 There is no need to configure scraping tasks.
 Just input the keywords/URLs and wait for the data to be scraped.
 For further details, you may check it out here: Task Templates

-If you want to configure the task from scratch, you can follow the tutorial below.
+If you want to configure the task from scratch, you can follow the video or tutorial below.
 We will show you how to scrape public posts of an account from Facebook.
 You may want to use the URL as an example:

 Here are the 5 main steps in this tutorial [Download task file here]